 Our Learnings

-In-school STEM learning, particularly in science, is not supporting student learning to its full potential.
+In-school STEM learning, particularly in science, is not supporting students to their full potential.

-Out-of-school programs can improve student academic outcomes and teacher skills.
+Out-of-school programs can improve students’ academic and social-emotional development in addition to teacher skills.

-Parent and district demand is high for out-of-school STEM programs in particular, but access is limited.
+Parent and district demand is high for out-of-school programs, but barriers to access exist.

 Grantee Spotlight